mrcinv/covid-sim/docs/forecast.md

 ### Slovenia

-The following graph shows the current (as of **April 18**) best fit for total number of cases.
+The following graph shows the current (as of **{% include_relative plotdump/slodate.txt %}**) best fit for total number of cases.
 For the case of Slovenia the numbers of daily confirmed cases are normalised with respect to number of daily tests, so these are not the raw daily numbers.
 As a result the fit has been tighter and estimates have been more accurate than for other countries.

 ![](plotdump/slologgraf.png)